Oil spills are hazardous as the marine ecosystem is affected, and the marine life-forms existence gets unnecessarily threatened.

 • A kind of cable or chain that connects the parts to strengthen and stabilize the boom.

-Connected sections of the boom are placed around the area of the oil spill until it is totally surrounded and contained.
+Connected sections of the boom are placed around the oil spill area until it is surrounded and contained.

 → This method is effective only when the oil is in one spot.

 → It works when the spill is accessible within a few hours of taking place; otherwise, the area of the spill becomes too large to manage

 → It cannot be successfully employed under rough sea waves, high wind velocities or fluctuating tides.

 Once the oil has been confined by using oil booms, skimmers or oil scoops can be deployed onto boats to remove the contaminants from the water surface.
 Skimmers are machines specially designed to suck up the oil from the water surface like a vacuum cleaner.
 They are used to physically separate the oil from the water to be collected and processed for re-use.

 - Skimmers can be used to recover most of the spilt oil effectively, so it is economically viable.